mdn/content/files/en-us/mozilla/add-ons/webextensions/content_scripts/index.md

 ## Restricted domains

-Even with the right [host permissions](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions), some domains cannot be accessed by extensions.
-Content scripts are blocked from executing on these domains, for example to protect the user from an extension escalating privileges through special pages.
+Even with the right [host permissions](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions), extensions cannot access some domains.
+Content scripts are blocked from executing on these domains, for example, to protect the user from an extension escalating privileges through special pages.

 In Firefox, this includes the following domains: